cozpon/API-image-grid/README.md

 ```
 git clone https://github.com/cozpon/API-image-grid
 ```
-cd into Upthere_ directory and run:
+cd into the directory and run:

 ```
 npm install